Lopolin-LP/justified-gallery-viewer/README.md

 ### Why is CORS Everywhere dangerous?
 Can violate your privacy, [steal your money](https://portswigger.net/research/exploiting-cors-misconfigurations-for-bitcoins-and-bounties) and accounts, etc.

+### Safari?
+Can't install it on my pc for debugging, can't even open the console on my iPad, so no.

 ## Dependencies & Credits
 ### Deps